tamberg/iotgauge/README.md

 Type `$ curl -vX POST http://RELAY_DOMAIN.try.yaler.io/pos/3` to set the servo to position 3 (use your relay domain).

 Try any position between 1 and 5.
-Make sure the servo moved the hand to the desired position (adjust the hand if necessary).
+Make sure the servo moved to the desired position (adjust the hand if necessary).

 ## Part 4: Connecting the IoT Gauge to the IFTTT Maker channel